 Why does SaskPower need to increase rates?

-In the years since then our fuel and purchased power expenses have increased, primarily due to and the addition of more expensive renewable generation – which we need to meet our target of reducing our greenhouse gas emissions by at least 50% below 2005 levels by 2030 – and higher natural gas prices.
-We’re also making significant investments in improving service reliability and modernizing the power grid throughout the province.
+Our fuel and purchased power expenses have risen in the years since the last increase, primarily due to higher natural gas prices and the addition of renewable generation options – which we need to meet our target of reducing our greenhouse gas emissions by at least 50% below 2005 levels by 2030.

 How much more would I pay if the rate increases are approved?